arvinloh/arvinloh/README.md

-I’m a computer science student experienced with JavaScript/TypeScript, Node.js, and HTML/CSS.
-You may have seen [me on Stack Overflow](https://stackoverflow.com/users/8289918/cherryblossom) answering questions about TypeScript and discord.js.
+I’m a computer science student experienced with JavaScript/TypeScript, React, and HTML/CSS.
 I am also familiar with Python, Swift, Rust, and Haskell.

 ## Some cool stats